adouche/adouche.github.io/blog/17_Stalix4.md

 But this is fundamentally wrong!

-Login shell is, if very roughly, the first shell in the chain for your user.
-Usually some display manager starts it, like mingetty, agetty, emptty, greetd, sddm, and thousands of them; ssh, putty, telnet, mosh, and so on, are also things that spawn the first shell in the chain!
+The login shell is, roughly speaking, the first shell in the chain for your user.
+Usually, it is started by some display manager, like mingetty, agetty, emptty, greetd, sddm, and so on; ssh, putty, telnet, mosh, etc. - these are also things that spawn the first shell in the chain!

 The interactive shell is where you enter commands from the keyboard.

 These are, of course, quite different things.

-(By the way, a little aside - if you have cases when the same elements are repeated in PATH - this means that you do not understand the difference between these entities, and sometimes the construction of adding something to PATH works twice, because it's in the wrong file.)
+(By the way, a quick aside: if you have cases where the same elements are repeated in PATH - this means that you do not understand the difference between these entities, and sometimes the construction of adding something to PATH works twice because it is in the wrong file.)

-The problem here is further exacerbated by the fact that different shell read different startup files, depending on the mode.
+The problem here is further exacerbated by the fact that different shells read different startup files depending on the mode.

-For example, bash reads /etc/profile in both interactive and login mode.
-And most other shell don't!
+For example, bash reads /etc/profile in both interactive and login mode, but most other shells don't!

-In short, trash, waste, and sodomy, layering of habits, misunderstandings, and so on are clearly visible here.
-Evaluate for example only /etc/environment - [https://superuser.com/questions/664169/what-is-the-difference-between-etc-environment-and-etc-profile](https://superuser.com/questions/664169/what-is-the-difference-between-etc-environment-and-etc-profile) - this is upyachka, born from the fact that sometimes you need to do "login", but without "shell", but variables have to be taken from somewhere!
+In short, here we can clearly see trash, frenzy, and sodomy, a layering of habits, misunderstandings, and so on.
+Evaluate, for example, /etc/environment - [https://superuser.com/questions/664169/what-is-the-difference-between-etc-environment-and-etc-profile](https://superuser.com/questions/664169/what-is-the-difference-between-etc-environment-and-etc-profile) - this is an upyachka born of the fact that sometimes you need to do "login" but without "shell", but variables have to be taken from somewhere!

-So, of course, my intention in stal/IX is to do everything "right" **(\*)**, and not to reproduce the hack that everyone is used to!
+Therefore, of course, I intend to do everything "right" **(\*)** in [stal/IX](https://github.com/stal-ix), rather than reproduce the hack that everyone is used to!

 Why?

-Because if this hack suited me, I would install Fedora!
+Because if I was satisfied with this hack, I would have installed Fedora!
 And I need better!

-**(\*)** Right - of course ssh and others should start the first shell in login mode.
-Even better - for each shell, the user must figure out which files to put interactive settings (such as completion), and which - login.
+**(\*)** Right - of course, ssh and the like should start the first shell in login mode.
+Even better - for each shell, the user should figure out which files to put their interactive settings (like completion) in and where to put login settings.